StavSteven/social_media_addiction/README.md

 ![View Plotly plot](/images/h3_top_platforms_v_mentalhealth.png)

-**_Business decision_** Based on the strong association between TikTok use, reduced mental health scores, and frequent reports of academic disruption, it would be advisable for wellbeing and academic support teams to consider targeted interventions for heavy TikTok users, pointing students in the direction of wellbeing services to raise awareness of the importance of balance between online and offline.
+**_Business decision:_** Based on the strong association between TikTok use, reduced mental health scores, and frequent reports of academic disruption, it would be advisable for wellbeing and academic support teams to consider targeted interventions for heavy TikTok users, pointing students in the direction of wellbeing services to raise awareness of the importance of balance between online and offline.
 Reducing excessive TikTok consumption may help improve both mental wellbeing and academic performance.

 ---